Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Results and Discussion

 \subsubsection{Role of Different Parts of the Input}

-In \cref{fig:context_results_mmlu_0shot}, we follow the methodology proposed in \cref{ssec:labels_vs_questions} and break down the zero-shot contributions to attentiveness and accuracy of question $q$ vs. answer choices $\mathcal{L}$ when included in the prompt.
+In \cref{fig:context_results_mmlu_0shot}, we follow the methodology proposed in \cref{ssec:labels_vs_questions} and break down the zero-shot contributions to probability mass and accuracy of question $q$ vs. answer choices $\mathcal{L}$ when included in the prompt.

-We find that conditioning $P_\theta(\ell)$ on $\mathcal{L}$ (i.e., considering $P_\theta(\ell | \mathcal{L})$) substantially increases the probability mass the model places over $\mathcal{L}$ (65.77\% vs.\ under 1\% \pmvc on average for MMLU; the accuracy of both is similar, at 24.05\% and 29.29\%, resp.).
-On the other hand, conditioning either of these probabilities further on $q$ (i.e., considering $P_\theta(\ell | q)$ or $P_\theta(\ell | q, \mathcal{L})$) provides a very small gain on \pmvc (4.20\% (absolute) \pmvc gain as opposed to 10.32\% accuracy gain on average for MMLU).
-This indicates that conditioning on $q$ is not an effective way to increase \pmvc (or decrease \sfc).
-Overall, observing $q$ plays a larger role on accuracy while observing $\mathcal{L}$ plays a larger role on in increasing probability mass.
-Results hold for CommonsenseQA and OpenbookQA (\cref{fig:context_results_commonsense_qa_0shot,fig:context_results_openbookqa_0shot}).
+We find that conditioning $P_\theta(\ell)$ on $\mathcal{L}$ (i.e., considering $P_\theta(\ell | \mathcal{L})$) substantially increases \pma (67.23\% vs.\ 0\% \pma on average for MMLU; the accuracy of both is similar, at 24.17\% and 30.1\%, resp.
+(5.93\% absolute gain)).
+On the other hand, conditioning either of these probabilities further on $q$ (i.e., considering $P_\theta(\ell | q)$ or $P_\theta(\ell | q, \mathcal{L})$) provides a very small gain on \pma (2.97\% absolute) as opposed to 11.88\% accuracy gain on average for MMLU.
+This indicates that conditioning on $q$ is not an effective way to increase \pma (or decrease \sfc).
+Overall, observing $q$ plays a larger role on accuracy while observing $\mathcal{L}$ plays a larger role on in increasing \pma.
+In other words, observing $q$ appears to raise the \emph{relative} probability of $y^*$ by redistributing mass among the members of $\mathcal{L}$, while observing $\mathcal{L}$ helps to raise the \emph{absolute} probability given to $\mathcal{L}$ (i.e., \pma).
+Results hold for other models and datasets (\cref{fig:context_results_mmlu_0shot_all,fig:context_results_commonsense_qa_0shot_all,fig:context_results_openbookqa_0shot_all}).